 If you follow the security tips above, your bank will probably reimburse you for any losses caused by an unauthorised person accessing your accounts.

-To set up a direct debit, you complete a direct debit authority with the company (known as a direct debit initiator), which allows the company to take ...
+To set up a direct debit, you complete a direct debit authority form from the company (which is then called a direct debit i…

 New Zealand banks don't have to accept cheques from overseas, and may not accept them from some countries, so check with your bank before taking a foreign cheque as means of payment.
 Foreign cheques take longer to process, and don’t go through the New Zealand cheque clearance system.